PauliPalbi/gilaa/docs/_build/html/_sources/Tutorial.rst.txt

 Basic plotting
 ++++++++++++++

-Once you have your data saved in some location, you can initialize a ``plot`` object taking the filename as an argument.
+Once you have your data saved in some location, you must import the ``plot``module and then initialize a ``plot`` object taking the filename as an argument.
 In this example, we are using a .csv file named 'ngc632.csv':

 .. code-block:: python

-        import gilaa as gl
+        from gilaa import plot
-        data = gl.plot('ngc632.csv')
+        data = plot.plot('ngc632.csv')

 In this way you can interact with all the functions for handling data.